 Add a clean, realistic pinked edge to your papers, photos, and elements with just one click.
 The Quick Pinking script automatically adjusts the spacing so the zigzag edge fits perfectly every time, with no partial teeth.
-You can apply the pinking to any single side or all four sides, and the layers stay unmerged so you can easily add shadows, stitching, or extra details afterward.
+You can apply the pinking to any single side, two opposite sides, or all four sides.
+You can then add shadows, stitching, or extra details afterward.

 For a sample, I created five tags with pinking edge on the bottom.
 You can use those tags to add various details, like a date, a name, or a quote.